-Sermon 4 of 8 from the Asymmetric Spiritual Warfare series
+Sermon 1 of 8 from the Keep Believing series

 The year was 1927.
-The place: Aberdeen, Scotland.
-The man was Arthur John Gossip, pastor of the Beechgrove Church.
-He was 54 years old and at the height of his power.
+The place, Aberdeen, Scotland.
+The man, Arthur John Gossip, pastor of the Beechgrove Church.
+He was fifty-four years old and at the height of his powers.

-Historians tell us that he was a humble and sincere man, possessing a keen wit and deeply devoted to his family and friends.
+Historians tell us that he was humble and sincere, possessing a keen wit and deeply devoted to his family and friends.
 A bit of an eccentric, he sometimes scandalized his staid Scottish congregation by appearing in public with a floppy fisherman’s hat perched on his head.
-He is remembered as a man of strong opinions who never held back from expressing them to any and all who cared to listen.
-And, finally, history tells us that he was beloved as a pastor and as a preacher.
+He was a man of strong opinions who never held back from expressing them to any and all who cared to listen.
+History also tells us that he was beloved as a pastor and preacher.

 These are his words:

-The Question Of The AgesLet’s begin our journey together by spending some time in the book of Job, chapter one.
-It’s not the only place we could begin, but it makes sense to start here, because this book deals with the timeless questions of suffering and loss.
-Even though this story is 4,000 years old, it could have been written yesterday.
-Most of the book of Job is poetry and has been properly called the greatest poem in all human history.
-As one writer said, it “bears the stamp of uncommon genius.”
+Let us begin our journey together by spending some time in the book of Job 1.
+That is not the only place we could begin, but it makes sense to start there, because Job deals with timeless questions of suffering and loss.
+Even though the story is four thousand years old, it could have been written yesterday.
+Most of the book of Job is poetry, and the book has been properly called the greatest poem in all human history.
+One writer noted that “it bears the stamp of uncommon genius.”

-The book abounds with mysteries—Who wrote it?
+The book abounds with mysteries: Who wrote it?
 When?
 Where?
 Why?
-But the greatest mystery is found in the subject matter itself—the mystery of undeserved suffering.
+But the greatest mystery is found in the subject matter itself-the mystery of undeserved suffering.
 Why do bad things happen to good people?
 For centuries thoughtful people have pondered that question.
 Why do babies die?
 Why are innocent people held hostage by madmen?
-Why are the righteous passed over for promotion while the wicked seem to get away with murder?
+Why are the righteous passed over for promotion while the wicked cheat and lie their way to the top?

-The book does not answer those questions with theory; it answers them with a story.
+The book does not answer those questions with a theory.
+It answers them with a story.
 We are invited to examine one man whose life tumbled in around him.
-Why did it happen and what did he do about it?
+Why did that happen and what did he do about it?

 The Man Who Had It AllThe book of Job has a terse, direct, simple beginning.
 It unfolds likes film running at hyperspeed.
 The frames zip by one after the other as an entire life is squeezed into a handful of sentences.

-1. He was a righteous man.
-“In the land of Uz there lived a man whose name was Job.
-This man was blameless and upright; he feared God and shunned evil” (1).
-You could talk for hours about those four phrases—-blameless, upright, fearing God, shunning evil.
+He Was a Righteous Man“In the land of Uz there lived a man whose name was Job.
+This man was blameless and upright; he feared God and shunned evil” (Job 1:1).
+You could talk for hours about those four phrases: blameless, upright, fearing God, shunning evil.
 But suffice it to say that Job was as good a man as you will find in all the Bible.

-2. He was a rich man.
-“He had seven sons and three daughters, and he owned seven thousand sheep, three thousand camels, five hundred yoke of oxen and five hundred donkeys, and had a large number of servants.
-He was the greatest man among all the people of the East” (2-3).
-It’s hard to know how to translate this into today’s terms.
-I thought of Donald Trump or Bill Gates but they don’t seem to fit the image.
+It is hard to know how to translate this sentence into today’s terms.
+I thought of Warren Buffet or Donald Trump or Bill Gates, but they don’t fit the image.
 Maybe I could say it this way.
-By spelling out the details about the sheep and camels and oxen and donkeys, our text is telling us that if a list of the world’s richest people had been printed 4,000 years ago, Job would have been at the top.
+When Forbes Magazine printed a list of the world’s billionaires a few weeks ago, the number one family on the list came from Mexico.
+Its net worth was estimated at $69 billion, mostly from investments in telecom.
+By spelling out the details about the sheep and camels and oxen and donkeys, our text is telling us that if a list of the world’s richest people had been printed four thousand years ago, Job would have been at the top.

-3. He was a religious man.
-“His sons used to take turns holding feasts in their homes, and they would invite their three sisters to eat and drink with them.
+He Was a Religious Man“His sons used to take turns holding feasts in their homes, and they would invite their three sisters to eat and drink with them.
 When a period of feasting had run its course, Job would send and have them purified.
-Early in the morning he would sacrifice a burnt offering for each of them, thinking, ’Perhaps my children have sinned and cursed God in their hearts.’
-This was Job’s regular custom” (4-5).
+Early in the morning he would sacrifice a burnt offering for each of them, thinking, ‘Perhaps my children have sinned and cursed God in their hearts.’
+This was Job’s regular custom” (vv.
+4-5).
 Here is that rarest of all rare creatures: A truly wealthy man who loves God more than he loves his money.
 Not only that, but a father who takes responsibility for the spiritual welfare of his own family.

 Enter SatanWhile you ponder that, consider what happens next.
 The story suddenly shifts to Job’s first test.
 The scene changes from earth to heaven.
-Job never knew about this part.
-While he is on the earth tending to his vast holdings, Satan has a conversation with God:
+Job apparently never knew about this part of the story.
+While he was on the earth tending to his vast holdings, Satan was having a conversation with God:

 I say all of that to make the point that Satan was behind what happened to Job.
 Job never knew that and God never told him, but the writer of the book lets us peek behind the heavenly curtain to see the unfolding drama.

-It’s as if God says, “All right, Satan, you’re looking for a good man.
+It is as if God were saying, “All right, Satan, you’re looking for a good man.
 Let me tell you about Job.
 He’s the best man I’ve got.
 I don’t think you can break him down.”

-You see, even though Satan is the one who causes the calamity, he does it with God’s permission.
-And if God didn’t give his permission, Satan couldn’t touch a hair on Job’s head.
+Even though Satan was the one who caused the calamity, he did so with God’s permission.
+If God had not given his permission, Satan could not have touched a hair of Job’s head.

 Satan says the answer is no. Job will worship God only when things are going his way.
 Thus he says in verse 11: “But stretch out your hand and strike everything he has, and he will surely curse you to your face.”

-Satan’s question echoes across the ages.
-Will anyone serve God for no personal gain?
-That is the supreme question of life, isn’t it?
-You served God in the sunshine, will you now serve him in the shadows?
-You believed in the light of day, will you still believe at midnight?
-You sang his praises when all was going well, will you still sing through your tears?
-You came to church and declared “The Lord is my Shepherd.
+Satan’s question is the supreme question of life.
+You served God in the sunshine; will you now serve him in the shadows?
+You believed him in the light of day; will you still believe him at midnight?
+You sang his praises when all was going well; will you still sing through your tears?
+You came to church and declared, “The Lord is my Shepherd.
 I shall not want.”
 Is he still your shepherd in the valley of the shadow of death?

 It’s not hard to believe in God when everything is going your way.
 Anyone can do that.
 But when life tumbles in, what then?